 December 6-10, 2010: Nuu-chah-nulth Nations and supporters gather in Vancouver to hear submissions in Canada’s appeal against the Nuu-chah-nulth Fishing Rights decision.
 Ha’wiih, fishermen, community members, youth, and leaders pack the courtroom as Canada, Nuu-chah-nulth Nations, and intervenors make their submissions.
 At the end of the the five days, the Appeal Panel Justices reserve their decision.
 Parties expect to hear their decision within 3-9 months.
 Read the full article.

 November 3, 2010: Justice Nicole Garson awards Nuu-chah-nulth First Nations “special costs.”
-She orders that Canada is responsible for 85% of the trial costs incurred by the Nations involved in the case.
+She orders that Canada is responsible for 85 per cent of the trial costs incurred by the Nations involved in the case.
 Read the press release for more details.

 June, 2010: Hearing dates for Canada’s appeal of the Nuu-chah-nulth Fishing Rights decision are set for December 6-10, 2010.

 December 3, 2009: Canada appeals the decision while the clock on court-imposed negotiations continues to tick.
 While awaiting for Canada to enter into negotiations, Nuu-chah-nulth Nations and the Tribal Council continue work developing Nuu-chah-nulth fisheries that will benefit fishermen and communities in accordance with the decision.

 November 3, 2009: Justice Nicole Garson rules the Nuu-chah-nulth First Nations have an Aboriginal right to harvest and sell all species of fish found within their territories.
 Justice Garson orders Canada to negotiate with the Nations about how to accommodate their right within its management of the fisheries.
 Read the press release for more details.

 Read the full decision here.